Boryana Straubel: Career

+Straubel worked as account manager for the software company Brocade until 2011.
+She joined Tesla in 2011 and stayed until 2015.

 From 2015 to 2016, Straubel was VP of Human Resources for the Wikimedia Foundation.
 She oversaw the Wikimedia Foundation's talent and culture function, including talent acquisition, organizational training and development, and talent management and people analytics.
 She reported to Wikimedia Foundation Chief Operating Officer Terence Gilbey.

-From March 2016 to July 2017 Straubel was Program Director at Tesla.
-She left Tesla to study at Stanford University where she got a M.S. in Management Sloan (2019) and M.S. in Management Science and Engineering (2020) by the Stanford's School of Engineering.
+She returned to Tesla after her work at the Wikimedia Foundation.